AdbC99/ai-bible/README.md

 See the README.md in that subfolder for detailed information.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License

  This project source code is under the GNU GPL v3 Licence.
 Within the project there are dat    a files that come under different licences.
 See the file LICENCE.md for details of the GPL licence.